open-neuromorphic/expelliarmus/docs/quickstart.md

     Chunk first event: (5840504, 707, 297, 0).

-Let us try to read a `time_window` milliseconds window from the file:
+Let us read a chunk of at most `time_window` milliseconds duration from the file:

 ```python